 1.2.
 The Tule Springs Fossil Beds

-Also near Las Vegas, bordering Tule Springs, are The Tule Springs Fossil Beds.
-A national monument, it was established in 2014 to protect Ice Age paleontological discoveries.
+The Tule Springs Fossil Beds are also near Las Vegas, bordering Tule Springs.
+It was established in 2014 as a national monument to protect Ice Age paleontological discoveries.
 It is an up-for-the-site one mustn’t fail to visit.

-Sprawled across the Westerner it United States, the Sierra Nevada mountain range is between the Central California Valley and the Great Basin.
-The majority of the range lies in California, although the Carson Range spur lies mostly in Nevada.
-This dry and mountainous region is home to some Nevada national parks and national monuments.
+Sprawled across the western United States, the Sierra Nevada mountain range is between the Central California Valley and the Great Basin.
+Most of the range lies in California, although the Carson Range spur lies mostly in Nevada.

 2.1.
 Yosemite National Park: